 Don’t create multiple calls to action, ways to navigate off the page or add things that are not relevant to your goal.
 Anything distracting is going to impact your conversions.

 Be sure to create content that not only utilizes your paid search keywords but also answers the users’ questions.
 Address possible pain points.
 A user shouldn’t have to do further research to get the answers they are looking for.

 Now that you have all of this information, you may be wondering what Google says.
 Google AdWords offers some insights into how your landing page affects your campaigns and what best practices you should follow via AdWords Help.

 The next time you’re creating a landing page for paid search, keep in mind it’s a completely different animal from an organic page.
+Here are some additional landing page best practices outside of the paid search scope.
 Throw out what you know and streamline the page.
 Happy designing!